uktrade/great-cms/README.md

 When working on BAU FE work, note there are seperate FE asset build pipelines.
 One for domestic pages and another for generic BAU styling(which came across from directory_components).

 If you are working on domestic pages and need to update some domestic specific styling.
-You need to `cd` into `domestic` and you will see all domestic related styles in a `ssas` folder.
-To compile the updated sass, `cd` into `domestic` and ensure you are using node version 8 then run `gulp sass`.
+You need to `cd` into `domestic` and you will see all domestic related styles in a `sass` folder.
+To compile the updated sass, `cd` into `domestic` and ensure you are using node version 8 and have `gulp-cli` installed, then run `gulp sass`.

 If you need to update some generic BAU styling you need to look in `core/components`.
 Again you will find a sass folder with all styles in.
 To compile the updated sass, `cd` into `core/components` and ensure you are using node version 8 then run `gulp build`.